promised-ai/redpoll-website/content/blog/gamma.md

 13496  201.3640   8.389742
 ```

-This top anomaly is a trivial example of an outlier — it's value is at the very
+This top anomaly is a trivial example of an outlier — its value is at the very
 fringe of the base distribution.
 It's the same sample as the one found above,
 and can be seen in the `fWidth` plot.
 This is not too interesting, but consider
 this next example: